 What time do the buses from Athens to Sounion leave?

 The bus is quite comfortable.
-You will probably sit there with many (old) Greeks and maybe one or two fellow tourists.
+You will probably sit on the bus with many (old) Greeks and maybe one or two fellow tourists.
 Make sure to get a seat on the right side of the bus to fully enjoy the beautiful coastal views.
 My heart literally skipped a beat when I first saw the Aegean sea.
 What a beautiful sight!
-During the busride you will pass by a number of beautiful beaches.
+During the bus ride, you will pass by a number of beautiful beaches.
 These also make excellent stops (especially during summer).

-In the bus you will have a driver and a bus assistant.
+In the bus, you will have a driver and a bus assistant.
 You will pay for your bus ticket at the bus assistant.
-It will cost about 5 euro for a single way ticket (according to reader Will) and 12,5 euro for a return ticket.
+These days, it will cost about 7 euro for a single way ticket (according to reader Will) and 12,5 euro for a return ticket.
 During our ride, we even switched buses at some point (SE Asia flashback!), but I’m not sure if that’s always the case.
 It takes about 90 minutes to reach Sounio and the temple.

 You made it!
-The gorgeous temple of Poseidon (God of the Sea) (find more info on the official Visit Greece website) was constructed in 444–440 BC and is located at a hill top overlooking the sea.
-There is small entrance booth and an overpriced restaurant.
-If you have time you can walk down for about 20-minutes (down the same way the bus came) and also take photo’s from the parking lot or continue to the beaches.
+The gorgeous temple of Poseidon (God of the Sea) (find more info on the official Visit Greece website) was constructed in 444–440 BC and is located at a hilltop overlooking the sea.
+There is a small entrance booth and an overpriced restaurant.
+If you have time you can walk down for about 20-minutes (down the same way the bus came) and take photo’s from the parking lot or continue to the beaches.